zimo-gu/islandscorp/tickets/ticket-creation-reasons.md

 {:.text-red-000}
 - Text highlighted in **green** are the acceptable reasons to make a ticket.
 Community members should create a ticket for these reasons.
 - Text highlighted in **red** are the unacceptable reasons.
 Tickets made for these reasons will be disregarded.
-- For a more in-depth guide to punishments, refer to the [Punishment Guide](https://support.bloxstreet.store/guides/punishment-guide.html).

 ## Acceptable Reasons
 {:.text-grey-dk-000}